OK, I’ll admit it up front: not all of these are frequently asked questions.

 The last possibility is that although PayPal recorded your purchase, it didn’t communicate it to my website.
 I think that it’s something wonky in the e-commerce plugin that I’m using (not by choice, but that’s a story for another day), which we’re working to replace.

 If you tried the login fix, above, and you’re certain that you haven’t more than one username, and you’re still having a problem accessing something, please e-mail me immediately.
 I’ll get on it right away and get it straightened out.
 Most of the time I’ll have it fixed within the hour.
-The main reasons it may take a little longer are that when you e-mail me I’m either in a tutoring session or an exam marking session, in which case I’ll be on it as soon as that’s finished, or else I’m asleep because you’ve e-mailed me in the wee hours here in California, in which case I’ll be on it as soon as I wake up, run through my e-mails, and feed the squalling cats (and the dog, who’s nice enough not to squall).
-Please don’t lodge a complaint with PayPal as that will simply result in it taking more time as I have to deal with them.
+Be sure to include your username in your e-mail; that will be a huge help to me.
+The main reasons it may take a little longer are that when you e-mail me I’m either in a tutoring session or an exam marking session, in which case I’ll be on it as soon as that’s finished, or else I’m asleep because you’ve e-mailed me in the wee hours here in California, in which case I’ll be on it as soon as I wake up, run through my e-mails, and feed the squalling cats (and the dogs, one of whom is nice enough not to squall).
+Please don’t lodge a complaint with PayPal as that will simply result in it taking more time, as I will have to deal with them.
 I really do take customer service seriously, and I will address any problems you have as soon as I possibly can (bearing the cats in mind, of course).

 Q. Do you cover the entire curriculum at each Level?

 A. Not even close.
-I cover areas where I have found candidates often have difficulties, areas where I have seen other providers fall woefully short in providing clear explanations, and areas where I believe that I can provide unique, useful insight.
+I cover areas where I have found candidates often have difficulties, areas where I have seen other providers fall woefully short in providing clear explanations, areas where I believe that I can provide unique, useful insight, and areas that candidates such as yourself have specifically asked for an article.
 I also cover areas I enjoy: I have to get something out of this, after all.

 Q. Are you an approved prep provider for CFA Institute?

-A. No, I’m not.
-To be an approved prep provider, you have to cover the entire CFA curriculum, which, as I mentioned above, I have chosen not to do.
+A. As of 14 March 2023, you bet I am!
+Historically, to be an approved prep provider, you had to cover the entire CFA curriculum, at least at one Level, which, as I mentioned above, I have chosen not to do.
 There are many areas where other prep providers (or the CFA curriculum) provide good coverage; I want to focus on the areas where candidates need the most help, rather than spend my time on well tilled ground.

 Q. What do I do if I don’t understand something in the curriculum, but you don’t have an article on it?